ctzurcanu/ritual/dArc/JoanOfArc_Supermaiden.md

 JOAN: Don't push me!

 Will you touch, will you mend me, Joan?

-There's too little of me.
+JOAN: There's too little of me.

 Will you kiss, you can like me, Joan

-Don't crowd me!
+JOAN: Don't crowd me!

 See my time, I can hardly stop